 There are a variety of ways to take medicinal cannabis.
 You can inhale a vaporised spray, smoke the flower or leaf, take a pill or liquid, or bake it into foods.
 All of the types differ in terms of how often you should use them, how they’ll affect your symptoms, and side effects you may feel.

-Potentially treatable with medicinal cannabis
+Health conditions potentially treatable with medicinal cannabis

-The following may benefit from medicinal cannabis:
+The following may benefit from medicinal cannabis products: